 - Flip the salmon wellington over, folds down, and score the top of the pastry with a knife.
 Repeat with the remaining salmon fillet and puff pastry sheet.

-- Brush the top with egg wash and bake at 400°F for 18-20 minutes until golden brown.
+- Brush the top with egg wash and add to the hot baking sheet.
+Bake at 400°F for 20 minutes until golden brown.
 Enjoy!

 If you want the spinach mixture on the bottom: